GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">A new webhook, application-credentials-expiring, is available for subscription</summary>

-Tenant users can subscribe to this webhook to get notifications about their applications' expiring certificates and secrets. </details>
+Tenant admins can subscribe to this webhook to get notifications about their applications' expiring certificates and secrets. </details>

 ## Staging release 31 October 2022